AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 [//]: # (@formatter:on)

-Of course, for simplicity, I mixed exceptions with an `Either` here.
-However, even despite that odd mixture, another benefit is revealed.
-We separate the domain exceptions (which we could potentially handle) from errors from `circe` decoders (which are probably irrecoverable).
-Another point for the classic approach.
+Of course, for simplicity, I’ve mixed exceptions with an `Either` here.
+However, even despite this odd mixture, another benefit comes to light.
+We can separate domain-specific exceptions (which we can potentially handle) from errors that arise from `circe` decoders (which are probably irrecoverable).
+Another point in favor of the classic approach.

-The last thing about libraries interoperability that I want to mention is `chimney` and `ducktape`.
-Both libraries are widely used to transform data between models e.g. domain to database, API to domain, etc. They both provide a lot of value by reducing the boilerplate significantly.
-Unfortunately, if both the source and target models use refined types, the transformation is not seamless.
-You have to define the transformers manually, similarly as you'd do without using refined types.
-However, I found one positive aspect - if you transform a refined type to a regular type, it works without any boilerplate in both `chimney` and `ducktape`.
-Here's an example for `chimney`:
+The last point about library interoperability I want to touch on concerns the use of `chimney` and `ducktape`.
+Both libraries are widely used to transform data between models, such as from domain to database or API to domain.
+They provide significant value by reducing boilerplate code.
+Unfortunately, if both the source and target models use refined types, the transformation process isn't seamless.
+You need to define the transformers manually, similar to how you'd do it without using refined types.

+However, I did find a positive aspect — if you transform a refined type to a regular type, it works without any boilerplate in both `chimney` and `ducktape`.
+Here’s an example using `chimney`:

 [//]: # (@formatter:off)